parkverdict

 River Raisin National Battlefield Park

 Two story stone and brick building.
-The American flag flies in front of a blue sky background 68WORTH IT NPS Photo
+The American flag flies in front of a blue sky background 68GOOD RANGE NPS Photo

 National Historical Park · MI